Carrot family (Apiaceae)

 Faunal Associations: The flowers attract small bees, wasps (including parasitic wasps), flies, and beetles.
 These insects seek nectar primarily, although some bees may collect pollen and some flies and beetles may feed on pollen.
 Some of the fly visitors include Syrphid flies, Tachinid flies, Chloropid flies, March flies, and Blow flies, while bee visitors include Nomadine bees, Little Carpenter bees, Halictid bees, Carder bees, and Andrenid bees.
 The caterpillars of the butterflies Papilio polyxenes asterias (Black Swallowtail) and Papilio joanae (Ozark Swallowtail) feed on the foliage of this plant; the latter insect has not been observed in Illinois, although it has been found in Missouri and western Kentucky.
 Little information is available about this plant's relationships to birds and mammals as a possible food source.

-Photographic Location: The upper photograph was taken along a path in an upland woodland near Charleston, Illinois, while the lower photograph was taken at the edge of a hill prairie in Vermillion County, Illinois.
-Some of the tiny flowers in the upper photograph are beginning to bloom.
+Photographic Location: The photographs were taken along a path in an upland woodland near Charleston, Illinois, and at the edge of a hill prairie in Vermilion County, Illinois.

 Comments: Among members of the Carrot family, Yellow Pimpernel has an unusual appearance because the leaflets lack any lobes or teeth.
 This makes the species easy to identify in the field.
 Also, the compound umbels are unusually open and airy in appearance.
 This member of the Carrot family is rarely seen in cultivation, but should be grown more often as the tiny flowers attract many beneficial insects.